 The earliest origins of the family name Bag date back to the Anglo-Saxon culture of Britain.
 It was a name given to a person who was a peddler, or great traveler.
 It denotes one who on his travels carried a bag, a pack or a bundle.

 The surname Bag was first found in Norfolk, at Gaywood, a parish, in the union and hundred of Freebridge-Lynn.
 "Gaywood Hall, the seat of Richard Bagge, Esq., occupies the site of a palace erected by John Grey, Bishop of Norwich; and part of the moat by which the old building was surrounded is still remaining."

 Early History of the Bag family

-Another 227 words (16 lines of text) covering the years 1560, 1625, 1800, 1600 and 1860 are included under the topic Early Bag History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bag research.
+Another 114 words (8 lines of text) covering the years 1560, 1625, 1800, 1600 and 1860 are included under the topic Early Bag History in all our PDF Extended History products and printed products wherever possible.

 Bag Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Bag include Bagg, Bag, Bagge, Beag, Baigg, Baggey, Baggy and many more.

 Early Notables of the Bag family (pre 1700)